meterXu/selenium-ide/docs/api/plugins/introduction.md

 sidebar_label: Introduction
 ---

-While Selenium IDE can send you a request to perform a task (execute a command or emit one), you can ask the IDE to perform a task as well.
+While JetRecord can send you a request to perform a task (execute a command or emit one), you can ask the IDE to perform a task as well.

-Selenium IDE implements an HTTP like messaging protocol.
+JetRecord implements an HTTP like messaging protocol.
 For a general overview of how this works take a look at [Calling the API](../../plugins/plugins-getting-started#calling-the-api).

 ## Structure of the API